rajkumarkoli97/Winux/README.md

 - Windows won’t automatically install **unwanted drivers or background services**.
 - You maintain **full control** over what’s running on your PC.

-> ⚠️ Keep in mind: Disabling updates also prevents security patches, so only do this if you know what you’re doing.

 <br>

 ### 🪜 Step-by-Step Instructions